 Why doesn’t Metro Ride serve to the entire Wausau area?

 Metro Ride is owned and operated by the City of Wausau.
 Although we would like to extend our services to surrounding areas, we can only do so if a municipality or some other entity requests it and is willing contribute to the cost.
-A cost sharing agreement must be in place in order to comply with state statute and protect the interest of Wausau taxpayers.
+A cost sharing agreement must be in place in order to comply with state statutes and protect the interest of Wausau taxpayers.

-Does Metro Ride shovel out my bus stop?
+Does Metro Ride shovel out bus stops?

 There is a sign on the back of the bus that reads “Right turn in front of bus is illegal.”
 What does it mean?